 The Isle of Wight Arts League is incorporated in the Commonwealth of Virginia and operates as a tax-exempt organization under Section 501(c)(3) of the Internal Revenue Code.
 Its organization and operation are defined in Bylaws ratified by its Board of Directors.

 Directors are elected by our members for three year terms at the Annual Meeting held in January.
 The newly formed Board then appoints its officers.
-Current Board officers are: - Jim Abicht, President - Stephanie Faleski, Vice President - Diane Milner, Secretary - Dru Stowe, Treasurer
+Current Board officers are: - Priscilla A. McGreevy, President - Diane Milner, Vice President - Deborah Duncan, Secretary - Dru Stowe, Treasurer